jojeongmin304/DES_Instrument-Cluster/README.md

 ### Usage

-- On boot, the systemd service will start the Python scripts for robot control and battery display.
+- On boot, the systemd service will start the can interface, script for robot control, and the instrument cluster app.
 - Arduino firmware will continuously read sensor data and send messages over CAN bus.
-- Python CAN Handler will relay CAN messages to connected clients in JSON format.

 ## Contributing